National Topographic System

 The National Topographic System or NTS is the system used by Natural Resources Canada for providing general purpose topographic maps of the country.
 NTS maps are available in a variety of scales, the standard being 1:50,000 and 1:250,000 scales.
-The maps provide details on landforms and terrain, lakes and rivers, forested areas, administrative zones, populated areas, roads and railways, as well as other man-made features.
+The maps provide details on landforms and terrain, lakes and rivers, forested areas, administrative zones, populated areas, roads and railways, as well as other human-made features.
 These maps are currently used by all levels of government and industry for forest fire and flood control (as well as other environmental issues), depiction of crop areas, right-of-way, real estate planning, development of natural resources and highway planning.
 To add context, land area outside Canada is depicted on the 1:250,000 maps, but not on the 1:50,000 maps.

 History

 Topographic mapping in Canada was originally undertaken by many different agencies, with the Canadian Army’s Intelligence Branch forming a survey division to create a more standardized mapping system in 1904.
 The indexing system used today was established in 1923, and the map catalogue officially became the National Topographic System in 1926.